Cavlon/progblack_learninglog/log.md

 ## Entry 1 - 24/02/23
 For the past 2 weeks I have been researching OpenGL and WebGL, I want to learn how to properly process graphics using the GPU to create fast renderings.
 I started out by creating fragment shaders using OpenGL in VSCode using a shader extension but I then moved onto WebGL to create a simple website hosting shaders.

-I started my research by using a website 'The Book Of Shaders' (https://thebookofshaders.com/), this website holds several articles that outline how fragment shaders work.
-Using the website, I was able to graph and animate several functions such as sin, cos and a triangle wave.
-I was then able to implement colours by creating coloured lines for the graphs allowing me to map several functions onto one graph as well as add a coloured gradient background.
+I started by using a website 'The Book Of Shaders' (https://thebookofshaders.com/), it holds several articles that outline how fragment shaders work.
+Using the website, I graphed and animate several functions such as sin, cos and a triangle wave.
+I then implemented colours by creating coloured lines for the graphs allowing me to map several functions onto one graph as well as add a coloured gradient background.

 Animated graph of sin, cos and tan using different colours and an animated graph of a triangle wave:

 <img src="./images/shadergraph1.png" alt="animated sin, cos and tan" width="400">
 <img src="./images/shadergraph2.png" alt="animated triangle wave" width="400">

-I then decided I wanted to map fractals using shaders as I knew they are more suited for it and as a result I started researching the mandelbrot set and how to create a shader for it.
+I wanted to map fractals using shaders as I knew they are more suited for it.
+I started researching the mandelbrot set and how to create a shader for it.
 I used a variety of websites to learn how to implement a Mandelbrot set into a shader (https://arnestenkrona.github.io/blog/2021/03/04/Mandelbrot-in-Shadertoy) (https://arukiap.github.io/fractals/2019/06/02/rendering-the-mandelbrot-set-with-shaders.html) (https://physicspython.wordpress.com/2020/02/16/visualizing-the-mandelbrot-set-using-opengl-part-1/).
 After following these websites and learning how the Mandelbrot set functions, I was able to create and animate the set using a fragment shader.
 I then tried using this knowledge to create a Julia Set as it's very similar to the Mandelbrot set.

 Animated Mandelbrot set: